MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_12_explore_senstivity_labels.md

 1. Select **+ New blank document**, then enter some text on the page.
 On the blue bar on the top of the page, select the down-arrow, next to where it says Document - Saved, and in the File Name box enter, **Test-label** then press the **Enter** key on your keyboard.

 1. From the top menu bar, select **Sensitivity icon** (the icon to the right of the microphone icon), if you don't immediately see this option, refresh the page.
 From the drop-down, select **Confidential - Finance**.
+NOTE: if you don't immediately see the Sensitivity option, refresh the page, but because this is a lab tenant environment you  may encounter longer than normal delays (10-15 minutes).
 1.
 1. From the top menu bar, select **View**, then select **Reading view**.